imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 ### Findings from interviews:

 **Participant 1**
+- What are your initial thoughts on this?
+*"This story gives me information about a problem that already exists but I'm glad it takes me on a journey to ultimately be part of a solution which is beyond just spreading awareness."*

+- How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?
+*"The visualisation of geeta - and personalizing the idea of her by telling me she likes playing football, wants to be a doc, was feeling scared when she went to school that day- all of this helped me visualise and empathise with her far more effectively than I could have without the visuals."*

+- What did you think of the fictional character Geeta?
+*"A 13 year old girl with hopes and dreams.
+Could empathise with her troubles."*

+- Was there anything about the story you did not understand or find confusing?
+*"Took me a second to get what you meant by MHM.
+Also, didn't quite understand what's the work being done to help girls in thsi space."*

+- Is there anything you would change or do differently?
+*"Yes.
+Lose the acronyms.
+Tell me more about what is already happening in this space and what else we can do to help.
+Also, the link between why there's a gap, even when education and access interventions already taking place isn't clear."*

+- Did you feel compelled enough to make a contribution to this initiative?
+If no, why?
+*"Definitely.
+Infact I was moved by the storyline and wanted to know how to help further.
+The story overall helps me understand the problem, tells me the size of the problem and also humanizes the impact.
+This makes me want to contribute and help out!"*

 **Participant 2**
+- What are your initial thoughts on this?

+- How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?

+- What did you think of the fictional character Geeta?

+- Was there anything about the story you did not understand or find confusing?

+- Is there anything you would change or do differently?

+- Did you feel compelled enough to make a contribution to this initiative?
+If no, why?

 **Participant 3**
+- What are your initial thoughts on this?

+- How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?

+- What did you think of the fictional character Geeta?

+- Was there anything about the story you did not understand or find confusing?

+- Is there anything you would change or do differently?

+- Did you feel compelled enough to make a contribution to this initiative?
+If no, why?

 ### Changes I plan on implementing to address issues identified: